sarojshakya01/price-predictor-django/README.md

 10. go to project directory using `cd fuelpricepredictor`
 11. start the sub project using `python3 manage.py startapp mainapp`

-# Running Server

-- Run server using `python3 manage.py runserver`

 # Migrtion Scripts

 After creating any database model, migrate the model using following commands.

+- connect to the postgres database server
+- create a database 'pricepredictor' using `create database pricepredictor; commit;` or simply create from the GUI tool
 - `python3 manage.py makemigrations` to generate migration script files
 - `python3 manage.py migrate` to migrate the migration scripts
 - `python3 manage.py sqlmigrate mainapp 0001_initial` to migrate specific migration files

 # Create States records

-- run the scripts of scipts folder
+- run the scripts of ./scipts folder
+- uncomment the code ./mainapp/forms.py from line 26-29

+# Running Server

+- Run server using `python3 manage.py runserver`

 # If you are using django user tables